-Tricia has worked with leading Fortune 500 companies as well as ambitious startups to deliver outstanding business results through a clear North Star, deep customer understanding, a relevant brand and a high-performing marketing team.
+Tricia has worked with leading Fortune 500 companies as well as ambitious startups and well-established mature companies to deliver outstanding business results through a clear North Star, deep customer understanding, a relevant brand and a high-performing marketing team.

 Some highlights from her career:

 With the growth of specialty coffee in traditional grocery channels and an increasing emphasis on new beverage innovation, the packaged coffee category in Starbucks stores was a declining business which also required significant resources to manage.
 In addition, customers reported significant confusion around how to choose the ‘right’ coffee for their taste.
 Tricia conducted a deep dive into the business performance and packaging strategy leading to a new North Star and corresponding strategies for the business.
 New merchandising, communications and partner training of a refined sku-lineup contributed to 100% growth in two years and $20MM in savings annually.